1996Aurel/HLoG-VBGMM/README.md

 ## Dataset:

-The dataset consists of six three-dimensional MRI acquired at 30-micron isotropic resolution, obtained from healthy portions of 6 nephroctomy samples from 4 distinct patients.
+The dataset consists of six three-dimensional MRI acquired at 30-micron isotropic resolution, obtained from healthy portions of 6 nephroctomy samples from 4 distinct patients, and 6 masks delineating the tissue from the background.

-The images can be downloaded at: (add link)
+The MRIs and masks can be downloaded at: (add link)

+## Project Structure

+HLoG_VBGMM/
+│
+├── HLoG_notebook.ipynb # Example notebook
+│
+├── input/
+│ ├── sample_X.npy
+│ └── mask_X.npy
+│
+├── output/
+├── python/
+│ ├── arguments.py
+│ └── main.py
+│ └── utils.py
+│
+├── README.md # Project overview and instructions
+└── requirements.txt # Python dependencies

+- **`input/`**
+  Replace `X` with the sample identifier, such as `A`, `B`, `C`, `D`, or `E` (e.g. for sample A: `sample_A.npy` and `mask_A.npy`).

+- **`output/`**
+   Empty folder to save the masks generated when the segmentation is completed.

 ## Run the model: